Get CPF updates

 CPF is working on the fifth phase of the Route 66 study with the National Park Service.
 The firm of Mead and Hunt will document the historic road alignments and historic resources of the historic Route 66- from Pasadena to Santa Monica.

 An overview of the work done to date was presented at the 2017 California Preservation Conference in Pasadena in May 2017.

 Crowdsourcing LGBT History

 CPF received a grant from the National Trust for Historic Preservation to work with consultants Donna Graves and Shayne Watson to develop a Historypin site to map stories and images of LGBTQ history in California to supplement the San Francisco LGBT Historic Context Statement.

-CPF, in partnership with the State Office of Historic Preservation, is hosting a quarterly webinar series to educate the public about the programs of the Office of Historic Preservation.
+CPF, in partnership with the State Office of Historic Preservation, has hosted quarterly webinars to educate the public about the programs of the Office of Historic Preservation.
 These are offered free to the public.